blujedis/mygra/README.md

 If interested in tinkering with this using ts-node for example feel free to do so and make a PR!!!

+## Ran Migration but Nothing Happens

+If your database connection is failing you may see this behavior.
+Admittedly we need to spend some more time handling errors of this type and perhaps require a database connectivity check method be exported from `mygra/config.js`.

+Simply run `node mygra/config.js` directly using Node where some sort of connectivity check is defined in your config.

+Once successfully connecting Mygra should catch errors as you'd expect.

 ## More Help

 From your terminal run the help command which will show all options as well as a few command line examples.